 Technology and entrepreneurial approaches will together be critical to all aspects of improving nutrition in resource-restricted environments, including communication and education, affordable products and services, efficient supply chains, and monitoring and evaluation.
 This is a trend that is expected to accelerate, if not to become actually tectonic, in the next decade.

-Links to the complete Sight and Life magazine and individual articles:
+Download the complete Sight and Life magazine HERE

 New Allies Accelerate the Fight against Malnutrition: A Discussion of Field-Friendly Diagnostics, Screening Devices, and Tools

 Omics Innovations and Applications for Public Health Nutrition

 Insects Rearing for Processing Protein in Animal Feed: A Scalable Technology

 Big Data: The New Face of Humanitarian Aid

 Technology Enables Incentives for the Last Mile Entrepreneurs